-This week we'll explore seven of the 'noble' and classic white wine grape varieties, looking at their flavour profiles, ageing potential, key styles and regions around the world.
-We'll look further at the impact of oak and bottle ageing on wine style, and consider food and wine matching potential as we go in a delicious hands-on way with a few nibbles, and further develop your skills and confidence with wine vocabulary, tasting and analysis.
+This week we'll the 'noble' and classic white wine grape varieties, looking at their flavour profiles, ageing potential, key styles and regions around the world.
+We'll take a deeper view into how white wines are made and look further at the impact of production techniques and other factors on wine style, considering food and wine matching potential for each grape and its different styles as we go.

 WEEK 4 | SIMPLY RED!

 Following up on our look at white grapes, this week we explore seven of the 'noble' and classic red wine grapes used around the world, looking at their flavour profiles, ageing potential, key styles and regions around the world.
 We'll take a deeper look into how red wines are made and discuss the art of blending and the reasoning behind it, as well as a further study on the impact of oak and bottle ageing on wine style.